By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 RankRanger has published a very interesting article analysing the results of the SERP fluctuationswhich seem to show that the update hit mainly pages ranking in positions 5-10:

-Usually, Penguin or backlink orientated updates are fairly easy to spot.
-SEO’s who specialize in backlink recovery will usually publish examples on Twitter showing recoveries of sites they know to have had backlink issues, and blackhat spammers will be a little more vocal too.
+Usually, Penguin or backlink orientated updates are relatively easy to spot.
+SEO’s who specialize in backlink recovery will often publish examples on Twitter showing recoveries of sites they know to have had backlink issues, and blackhat spammers will be a little more vocal too.

-As we are not seeing a great deal of Penguin related chatter (although there are one or two mentions), then it leaves us to summize that it is a core algorithm update.
-These usually target content quality in some way, and as such we think a content audit would be your best place to start.
+As we do not see a great deal of Penguin related chatter (although there are one or two mentions), then it leaves us to surmise that it is a core algorithm update.
+These usually target content quality in some way, and as such, we think a content audit would be your best place to start.